parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 - Windows support on the way

-[^1]: For more information on the Swift project, check out their website: http://swift.org/ ^ biased, but we think its the bees knees
+[^1]: For more information on the Swift project, check out their website: http://swift.org/

+^ PARIS: Swift is Apple's new language.
+And is open source under the Apache License.

+^ TIM: Playgrounds, which we're talking about here, are not open source ... yet.

+^ PARIS: But the Swift REPL, which is the bulk of Playgrounds, is open source.

+^ TIM: everything you see in Playgrounds with us today is part of Apple's Xcode, which is free for Macs.

+^ TIM: We're a bit biased, but we think Swift is the bees knees!

 ---